sagemath/sagewiki_to_gh-2022-10-10/faq.md

  * ANSWER: Try doing {{{sage: hg_scripts.merge()}}} followed by {{{sage: hg_scripts.commit()}}}.
 As an alternative, you can simply try {{{hg_scripts.pull()}}}.
 ----------
  * QUESTION: How do I run sage in daemon mode, i.e. as a service?
- * ANSWER: We currently do not have a ready-to-go soliution.
+ * ANSWER: We currently do not have a ready-to-go solution.
 There are several possibilities: Use screen, nohup or disown.
 We are tracking the issue at http://www.sagetrac.org/sage_trac/ticket/381 - so stay tuned.
 ----------
  * QUESTION: I downloaded a Sage binary and it crashes on startup with {{{Illegal instruction}}}.
 What can I do?
  * ANSWER: The binaries have been built for a newer architecture than you have.
 We want to acquire an older machine and install a bunch of minimal Linux images on it for building Sage binaries to avoid this, but it hasn't happened  yet.
 One solution is to build from source.
 Another solution to have your distributions' ATLAS package installed.
 That package has to provide dynamic version of the ATLAS libaries from the 3.8 release.
 Then go into {{{$SAGE_LOCAL/lib}}} and delete {{{libatlas.*}}}, {{{libf77blas.*}}} and {{{libcblas.*}}}.
 That needs to be repeated every time you update Sage.